Healthy Paws Pet Insurance Review

 About Healthy Paws Pet Insurance

 The Healthy Paws insurance plan earns consistently high ratings.
-The company offers plans for dogs and cats that feature unlimited lifetime benefits with annual deductibles versus per-incident ones.
+The company offers plans for dogs and cats that feature no caps on annual or lifetime payouts with annual deductibles versus per-incident ones.
 Like all pet insurance companies, Healthy Paws does not cover pre-existing conditions.
 When you sign up for a policy, you can choose the reimbursement level.
 Your annual deductible and price per month is based on the type, age, location, and medical condition of your pet.
 The age range of insurable pets is six months to 14 years.
 If your pet has reached age eight, the policies provide a 70 percent reimbursement level and a $500 annual deductible.